dewiniaid/gs4-lich-scripts/Foreach.md

 Each target can be the name of an actual container in game ("cloak", "my backpack", etc.), or one of the following options:

 * **inv** or **inventory**
   Examines the contents all containers in your inventory.
+Note that containers in your hands are not in your inventory.

 * **floor** or **ground** or **room**
   Examines items on the ground.  *The items, not their contents*